doppllib/doppllib.github.io/docs/AddingDoppl.md

 working with those versions of those IDEs.
 If not, you may need to slightly adapt the instructions to fit your particular IDE versions.

+This tutorial also assumes that you are doing all of your development work on macOS.

 ### Download the Doppl Runtime

 Visit [the download page](http://doppl.co/download.html) and download the latest